John Atkinson (actor): Career

-Atkinson first appeared in the 1998-1999 Australian series Breakers as Steve Giordano.
-He later portrayed producer Les Markowitz in the fictionalized 2005 American television movie/docudrama Dynasty: The Making of a Guilty Pleasure, based on the creation and behind the scenes production of the 1980s prime time soap opera Dynasty.
-Atkinson portrayed Roger McIvor in several episodes of the Australian television drama McLeod's Daughters between 2005 and 2007, and has appeared twice on the Australian medical drama All Saints, in 2003 and 2007.
+Atkinson portrayed producer Les Markowitz in the fictionalised 2005 American television movie / docudrama Dynasty: The Making of a Guilty Pleasure, based on the creation and behind the scenes production of the 1980s prime time soap opera Dynasty.
+He also portrayed Roger McIvor in several episodes of the Australian television drama McLeod's Daughters between 2005 and 2007, and appeared twice on the Australian medical drama All Saints, in 2003 and 2007.